Welcome to our Governors’ section.

 It meets regularly each half term to develop and monitor the strategic direction of the school.
 The bulk of its work is carried out by two committees, the Resources Committee and the Performance and Standards Committee.
 For part of its work The Green Leek Resources Committee is divided into two sub- committees who focus particularly on the specific issues linked to each school in the federation.

-Bal Pierpoint - Chair of Governors, LEA Governor, Resources and Performance and Standards Committees
+Bal Pierpoint - Chair of Governors, Community Governor, Resources and Performance and Standards Committees

 Andrew Morris - Head Teacher - Ex Officio member, Resources and Performance and Standards Committees